patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/upgrade.md

 2. Make note of any issues that get flagged.

-3. Add the `–fix` flag to the end of your original command and run it again.
+3. Add the `--fix` flag to the end of your original command and run it again.

 4. Make note of the changes applied to your product's code base.